 New Jersey Mansion Tax Guide

 The New Jersey mansion tax is a one percent fee that applies to sales of properties over $1 million.
-In this guide, we'll help you better understand this tax, who pays it, what exemptions exist, and how you can avoid or mitigate it.
+As such it is also often referred to as the NJ millionaire's tax on real estate.
+Here's what you need to know about the mansion tax, who pays it, what exemptions exist, and how you can avoid or mitigate it.

 hash-markWho Pays the Mansion Tax In NJ?

-The first thing you probably want to know is who pays the mansion tax in New Jersey and how much it is.
-The mansion tax applies to real estate purchases over $1 million.
-It is a 1 percent tax imposed on such purchases, which means that you or your buyer will pay a minimum of $10,000 to satisfy the New Jersey mansion tax.
+The New Jersey mansion tax is typically paid by the buyer.
+It applies to real estate purchases over $1 million.
+It is a 1 percent tax imposed on such purchases, which means that if buyer purchase real estate for more than $1,000,000 they will pay a minimum of $10,000 to satisfy the New Jersey mansion tax.

 hash-markExemptions From the NJ Mansion Tax